truefrontier/grayscale.design/content/collections/pages/home.md

 It's time to bring __Color Value__ to center stage! 🤘

+Try the [Luminance-Based Color Palette Generator](/app) to make a color palette that puts Color Value in its rightful place... first!

 In web design/development, you hear a lot about making your websites more "accessible".
 And one aspect of that accessibility is making sure there's enough contrast between your background and your content.
 For example:

 <div class="flex">